kayoumido/Joutes/readme.md

 $ git clone https://github.com/CPNV-ES/Joutes.git
 ```

-_All the following commands must be exectued in the project folder_
+_All the following commands must be exectued in the project folder if you are using homestead, you'll need to be in the folder in homestead_

 Now you need to install all the dependencies of the project.